enrichlayer/enrichlayer-api-py/README.md

 - Check if an email address is of a disposable nature
 - [And more..](https://nubela.co/proxycurl/docs#explain-it-to-me-like-i-39-m-5)

-Visit [Proxycurl&#39;s website](https://nubela.co/proxycurl) for more details.
+Visit [Enrich Layer&#39;s website](https://nubela.co/proxycurl) for more details.

 ## Before you install

-You should understand that `proxycurl-py` was designed with concurrency as a first class citizen from ground-up.
-To install `proxycurl-py`, *you have to pick a concurency model*.
+You should understand that `enrichlayer-api` was designed with concurrency as a first class citizen from ground-up.
+To install `enrichlayer-api`, *you have to pick a concurency model*.

 We support the following concurrency models: